dart-lang/site-www/src/content/community/who-uses-dart.md

 ---
 title: Who uses Dart
 description: >-
-  Mobile apps and Google web apps are two of the most common uses for the Dart language.
+  Mobile and web apps are two of the most common uses for the Dart language.
+  Learn about and try some examples of where Dart is used.
 toc: false
 ---